 Over the last 100 years, rabies in the United States has changed dramatically.
 More than 90% of all animal cases reported annually to CDC now occur in wildlife; before 1960 the majority were in domestic animals.
 The principal rabies hosts today are wild carnivores and bats.
 The number of rabies-related human deaths in the United States has declined from more than 100 annually at the turn of the century to one or two per year in the1990s.
 Modern day prophylaxis has proven nearly 100% successful.
 In the United States, human fatalities associated with rabies occur in people who fail to seek medical assistance, usually because they were unaware of their exposure.

-During 2009, there were no cases of rabies reported in animals in Davis County.
-No human cases were reported.
+During 2010, there were no cases of human rabies reported in Davis County.
+However, two bats tested positive.

-In 2009, Davis County Environmental Health submitted 69 specimens for rabies testing to the Utah Public Health Laboratory.
+In 2010, Davis County Environmental Health submitted 75 specimens for rabies testing to the Unified State Laboratories: Public Health.